APLMOOC/APLMOOC/docs/index.md

 This course is a work-in-progress.
 When complete, it is intended to be an official 5 ECTS credit course at the University of Helsinki.

-Course developed and written by Sergey Ichtchenko, Dani Adham, and Hex. (dani.adham[at]helsinki.fi, sergey.ichtchenko[at]helsinki.fi)
+Course developed and written by Sergey Ichtchenko (sergey.ichtchenko[at]helsinki.fi), Dani Adham (dani.adham[at]helsinki.fi), and Hex.

 Thank you to [Dyalog Ltd.](https://dyalog.com) for collaborating on this MOOC.